WestJet is a Canadian airline servicing over 100 destinations in Canada, the US, Mexico, Central America, the Caribbean and Europe.

 There are no other easily accessible redemption options for WestJet.

-One-way Economy Class flights within Canada under 2,000 km cost 150 Airpoints Dollars each, which is actually a really good deal, especially if the revenue cost of the flight is very expensive.
+One-way Economy Class flights within Canada under 2,000 km cost from 125-150 Airpoints Dollars each, which is really good deal, especially if the revenue cost of the flight is very expensive.
 You can ‘buy’ these tickets by using a Kiwibank Airpoints credit card.

-If you’ve got access to KrisFlyer miles through everyday spend on an American Express Membership Rewards card, then each one-way Economy Class flight within North America on Air Canada will cost a fixed 12,500 miles, and Business Class 20,000 miles.
+If you’ve got access to KrisFlyer miles through everyday spend on an American Express Membership Rewards card, each one-way Economy Class flight within North America on Air Canada will cost a fixed 12,500 miles, and Business Class 23,000 miles.

-Canada can be an expensive place to fly around, with only two full-service airlines.
+Canada can be an expensive place to fly around.
+That’s because they basically have only two full-service airlines and two low-cost airlines in a duopoly structure.
 Therefore, having the option of using Qantas Points to offset this cost on WestJet flights is a welcome one.

-Do you plan on redeeming Qantas Points on flights with WestJet?
-Let us know your travel plans in the comments below.
+Have you redeemed your Qantas Points for flights with WestJet?
+Share your experience in the comments below!

 Supplementary images courtesy of WestJet and Plaza Premium.